BROCKVILLE HIGHLAND GOLF - Welcome To The Disc Golf Universe

 Flight numbers> 4, 4, .5, .5

 Currently out of production, the hornet is a super straight overstable mid-range with a lot of glide and good bit of fade.
+You might find it on Ebay or Amazon.

 Great for meat hooks this disc can handle a lot of torque.